MartaFuentesF/CNN_youth_faces_vs_adult_faces/README.md

 # Distinguishing Adult and Youth Faces Using Convolutional Neural Networks

 ## Introduction
 The objective of this project is to develop a Convolutional Neural Network (CNN) model capable of distinguishing between the faces of adults and youth (up to the age of 13).
-Using TensorFlow and Keras, two CNN models were built and trained on a dataset comprising images of both adults and youth.
+Using TensorFlow and Keras, three CNN models were built and trained on a dataset comprising images of both adults and youth.
 This report provides an overview of the models, their performance, and potential applications.

 ## Potential Applications
 While law enforcement is a primary potential user of this model, several other sectors could benefit from this technology: